Hong Kong bus route numbering: Public buses

-The numbering systems of public buses can be classified into Hong Kong Island routes, Kowloon and New Territories routes, Lantau Island (New Lantao Bus) routes, MTR Bus routes, Cross harbour bus routes and Airport and North Lantau external bus routes.
+The numbering systems of public buses can be classified into Hong Kong Island routes, Kowloon and New Territories routes, Lantau Island (New Lantao Bus) routes, MTR Bus routes, cross-Harbour routes and Airport and North Lantau external bus routes.
 Their route numbering systems are independent.
 For example, there are both route 1, and route 2 on Hong Kong Island, Kowloon and Lantau Island respectively.

-In the past, the air-conditioned bus routes were numbered as 200's (Kowloon and New Territories) and 500's (Hong Kong Island).
-However, this identification became void after they phased out all the non-aircon buses; and since then bus routes has been playing around with the old numbers.
+Route 200-299 (Kowloon and New Territories) and 500-599 (Hong Kong Island) were previously deluxe bus services, and it became mandatory to be air-conditioned in 1990s except for emergency situation (e.g. opening of Tsing Ma Bridge, air-con bus breakdown, fleet shortages) during Kowloon Motor Bus and China Motor Bus time.
+The new operators in Hong Kong Island requires replacement of all non-aircon buses.
+Since the withdrawal of the last non-aircon bus in 2008 (Citybus/New World First Bus; which is route 15C) and 2012 (Kowloon Motor Bus), all bus routes in Hong Kong are required to have an inbuilt air-conditioning system and retains their numbering system in place.
+Also, on 11 February 2014, Citybus had withdrew the last non-aircon open-top bus from service.

 At one time, there were two "N11" bus routes in Tung Chung, namely, Airport overnight route N11 and Lantau Island overnight route N11.
 The latter is no longer in service.

 Public light buses

 The numbering systems of public light bus (green minibuses) are classified into Hong Kong Island public light bus routes, Kowloon public light bus routes and New Territories public light bus routes.
-There is one public light bus route operating in Airport or on Lantau Island (901).
+There is one public light bus route operating in Airport/Lantau Island (901).
 Their route numbering systems are independent too.
 However, for cross harbour public light bus routes, the route numbers from Hong Kong Island or New Territories are used instead.

 Residential buses

 Residential bus routes are the routes which are requested to operate by the residents or estates community.
-At the past, the route numbers are with a suffix "R".
+In the past, the route numbers are with a suffix "R".
 The first residential bus route was route 88R from City One Shatin to Kowloon Tong station (it was then renumbered 62R).
 From c.
-2003, the route numbers have been changed as prefix "HR", "KR", and "NR".
+2003, the route numbers have been changed to prefixes "HR", "KR", and "NR".
 They stand for Hong Kong Island residential bus routes, Kowloon residential bus routes and New Territories residential bus routes respectively.
 There is no residential bus services on Lantau Island (except Discovery Bay) and the Airport.
+Cross-harbour bus routes uses KR and NR services.